tvtaerum/cGANs_housekeeping/README.md

 	opt = Adamax(lr=0.00007, beta_1=0.08, beta_2=0.999, epsilon=10e-8)
 ```
 #### d. shutting off Tensorflow warnings
-One of the great aspects of Tensorflow is it is very good at giving warnings when syntax being used is out of date, dimensions do not match, or features (such as trainable=True) are not appropriate.
+Tensorflow and Keras are both very at giving warnings when syntax being used is out of date, dimensions do not match, or features (such as trainable=True) are not appropriately matched.
 The problem is you sometimes have to run through many warnings before seeing the impact of the issue.
-Being able to shut off useful warnings can be helpful.
+In debugging circumstances, being able to shut off warnings can be helpful.
 ```Python
 qErrorHide = True
 if qErrorHide: